-And like in many things in fundraising, sometimes you just need to start somewhere, track and analyze your results, and adjust from there.
+And like in many things in fundraising, sometimes you just need to start somewhere, track and analyze your results, then adjust from there.

 Let’s say you work for a local arts organization.
 You realize you have several people outside of your geographic area on your mailing list.
 You might start cutting down your list by sending only to people who reside in the same town, county, or state as your organization.
 Then, use what you learn to guide your decisions in the future!

 You can go further by assigning your contacts a ranking based on their mailing priority.
-Sticking with the same example, supporters in your township will be assigned first priority, those in the county second, and state third.
+Sticking with the same example, supporters in your township will be given priority, those in the county second, and the state third.
 This will allow you to send some appeals to a larger audience, while being more focused with others!

 Engagement precedes action.

 You’ve heard the age-old advice, “look before you leap.”
 Well, so have your donors.
-And we find that this holds true when a donor is considering giving to your organization.
+And we find that this holds true when a donor considers giving to your organization.

 Obviously, you’ll be prioritizing donors who have given recently or made several gifts over time.
 But following through with a donation is not the only form of engagement that signals someone is likely to give.

 If someone regularly clicks through your newsletters, registers for webinars, attends virtual or in person events, volunteers, or calls your hotline, they are showing interest in your organization and your work.
-They should be prioritized when cutting down your nonprofit’s mailing list.
+They should be prioritized in future mailings when cutting down your nonprofit’s mailing list.